VWS-Python/vws-python/README.md

 To find the environment variables to set in the `vuforia_secrets.env` file, visit the Target Database in the Target Manager and view the "Database Access Keys".

+Two databases are necessary in order to run all the tests.
+One of those must be an inactive project.
+To create an inactive project, delete the license key associated with a database.

 Targets sometimes get stuck at the "Processing" stage meaning that they cannot be deleted.
 When this happens, create a new target database to use for testing.